 When registering your publication as pending there are two things you need to do:

 After you do this, the DOI will resolve to a Crossref-hosted landing page displaying your logo, a banner showing the manuscript has been accepted for publication, and the metadata you’ve provided.
-As with all registered content, pending publication metadata will be publicly available in our APIs (and updated as you update your metadata records).
+As with all registered content, pending publication metadata will be publicly available in our XML API (and updated as you update your metadata records).
+Unfortunately, we do not yet support pending publications in our REST API.

 Once your work is published, you need to register the full metadata for the work - this is not an automatic process.
 You must update the metadata for each pending publication DOI, so that each DOI will resolve directly to the content (and not the pending publication landing page).